libxsmm/libxsmm/README.md

 A variety of overloaded function signatures is provided allowing to omit arguments not deviating from the configured defaults.
 Moreover, in C++ a type 'libxsmm_mmfunction<*type*>' can be used to instantiate a functor rather than making a distinction for the numeric type in 'libxsmm_?mmdispatch'.
 Similarly in Fortran, when calling the generic interface (libxsmm_mmdispatch) the given LIBXSMM_?FUNCTION is dispatched such that libxsmm_call can be used to actually perform the function call using the PROCEDURE POINTER wrapped by LIBXSMM_?FUNCTION.
 Beside of dispatching code, one can also call a specific kernel (e.g., 'libxsmm_dmm_4_4_4') using the prototype functions included for statically generated kernels.

 ## Build Instructions
-To generate the interface inside of the 'include' directory and to build the library, run one of the following commands (by default OFFLOAD=1 implies MIC=1):
+To generate the interface inside of the 'include' directory and to build the static library (by default, STATIC=1 is activated), simply run the following command:

 ```
 make
-make MIC=1
-make OFFLOAD=1
 ```

-By default, only the non-coprocessor target is built (OFFLOAD=0 and MIC=0).
+By default, only the non-coprocessor targets are built (OFFLOAD=0 and MIC=0).
 In general, the subfolders of the 'lib' directory are separating the build targets where the 'mic' folder is containing the native library (MIC=1) targeting the Intel Xeon Phi coprocessor ("KNC"), and the 'intel64' folder is storing either the hybrid archive made of CPU and coprocessor code (OFFLOAD=1), or an archive which is only containing the CPU code.
-By default, all libraries are built statically (STATIC=1).
+By default, an OFFLOAD=1 implies MIC=1.

-To remove intermediate files (`make install` is a shortcut for `make; make clean`) or to remove all generated files and folders (including the interface and the library archives), run one of the following commands:
+To remove intermediate files, or to remove all generated files and folders (including the interface and the library archives), run one of the following commands:

 ```
 make clean
-make install
 make realclean
 ```